Turning Point UK: The Honor Oak pub protests

-On 25 February 2023, Turning Point UK held a protest in Lewisham, London, against a drag queen event at the "Honor Oak" pub.
-Writers for the left-wing outlet Novara Media wrote on the protest, noting that the Turning Point UK activists were greatly outnumbered by counter protestors who supported the drag queen event, and the Turning Point UK activist's protest was then confined hundreds of meters away from the pub.
+On 25 February 2023 Turning Point UK held a protest in Lewisham, London, against a drag queen event at the "Honor Oak" pub.
+Journalists from the publication Novara Media reported on the protest, noting that the Turning Point UK activists were greatly outnumbered by counter-protestors who supported the drag queen event, and the Turning Point UK activists' protest was then confined hundreds of metres away from the pub.
 Both the PinkNews and Southwark News also reported on the number of pro-drag queen counter-protestors vastly outnumbering the Turning Point UK activists.

 Turning Point UK held another protest outside the Honor Oak in June, in which three people were arrested, and one trans activist was photographed with blood pouring down their face.
 Turning Point UK then made posts on Twitter which implied that the activist had faked their injuries.

 The Great Exhibition pub protest

-On 10 March 2023, Turning Point UK staged a protest in East Dulwich against an alleged Drag Queen Story Hour outside a pub called "The Great Exhibition."
+On 10 March 2023 Turning Point UK staged a protest in East Dulwich against an alleged Drag Queen Story Hour outside a pub called "The Great Exhibition."
 However, the queen event that Turning Point UK was protesting did not exist and the pub was empty during the protest.
 The protest was based on an outdated advertisement for a drag queen event had already happened the year prior in 2022.
 Turning Point UK said that there had been a cover-up, and that the pub had deleted one of their drag queen advertisements.
 The Turning Point UK protest was counter-protested by both LGBT and anti-fascist activists.
 Turning Point UK's protest against a non-existent drag queen show was mocked by a writer for Novara Media.